 Puppy-Proof Your Home

-Just as you would for a human toddler, you must safety-proof every room of your home that your puppy has access to until she is fully chew-trained.
+Just as you would for a human toddler, you must safety-proof every room of your home that your puppy has access to until they are fully chew-trained.
 Remember to remove or safely hide chewable and potentially dangerous household items.

 For example: